Utah judge blocks state's sweeping new abortion ban

 By Brendan Pierson

-July 11 (Reuters) - A state court judge in Utah on Monday blocked a sweeping new abortion ban from taking effect in the wake of the U.S. Supreme Court's ruling last month eliminating the nearly 50-year-old constitutional right to abortion.
+July 11 (Reuters) - A state court judge in Utah on Monday blocked a sweeping new abortion ban from taking effect following the U.S. Supreme Court's ruling last month eliminating the nearly 50-year-old constitutional right to abortion.

-Judge Andrew Stone of the Third Judicial District Court for Salt Lake City ruled at a hearing that the ban, which prohibited abortion at any point during pregnancy with a handful of exceptions, cannot take effect while Planned Parenthood pursues a legal challenge.
+Judge Andrew Stone of the Third Judicial District Court for Salt Lake City ruled at a hearing that the ban, which prohibited abortion at any point during pregnancy with a handful of exceptions, must remain on hold while Planned Parenthood pursues a legal challenge.

+"When you're talking about a seismic change in women's health treatment, it's prudent to look before you leap," Stone said.

+Planned Parenthood had sued to block the law on June 25, the day after it originally took effect, and Stone on June 27 temporarily blocked the law until he could hear arguments on it.
+Planned Parenthood argued that the law violated Utah's constitution.

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell);))